Francis-Li20250603/BioRegex-Hub/First_Test_Report.md

 ## 1. Project Overview
-BioRegex-Hub, co-developed by [Your Name] and [Collaborator's Name], is a specialized tool for biostatistics research.
+BioRegex-Hub, co-developed by Francis-Li and MondscheinDativ, is a specialized tool for biostatistics research.
 It standardizes regex-based validation of biological data (e.g., FDA/EMA regulatory documents, genetic sequence identifiers) through a structured rule management system.
-This test report validates the core functionality, data processing efficiency, and deployment reliability of the system based on the execution logs and workflows detailed in *最终工作流文件+工作流输出.docx*.
+This test report validates the core functionality, data processing efficiency, and deployment reliability of the system based on the execution logs and workflows detailed in both ".github/workflow/ci-cd.yml" and "ci-cd" in Actions.

 ## 2. Testing Environment (Based on Workflow Configurations)